SebSK3/sbd2/README.md

 **Overflow chain** has records and pointers to next overflow pointer.
 The overflow pointer in overflow page can be only within the same overflow page.
 We treat is somewhat like linked list.

-My way to handle overflow area:

-Three files:
+My idea for this is creating three files:
 - index.txt
 - main_tape.txt
 - overflow.txt